Exploring the space of graphs with fixed discrete curvatures: Exact graph reconstruction from curvatures and degrees

+where $I_{10}$ is the $10\times 10$ identity matrix, $0$ is the zero matrix and $B$ is the $11\times 10$ matrix whose rows encode the fixed degree frequencies (first $4$ rows) and fixed curvature frequencies (last $7$ rows) in terms of the $J$ variables:

+The top indices show the correspondence between the columns of $A_{4}$ and the entries of the $J$ matrix, while the indices on the right indicate the equation encoded by the row. \end{example}

-To illustrate, we give $A_{\Delta}$ explicitly for $\Delta=4,5$ in Examples \ref{example: delta=4} and \ref{example: delta=5} below.
-The relevance of this matrix is shown by the following proposition. \begin{proposition} Let $J$ be a JDM with corresponding vector $\gamma$.
-The fiber $\mathcal{F}_{A_\Delta}(\gamma)$ contains all JDMs with the same degree and curvature sequences as $J$. \end{proposition} \begin{proof} Let $J$ be a JDM with corresponding vector $\gamma$.
+The relevance of the matrix $A_\Delta$ for our problem is shown by the following proposition. \begin{proposition} Let $J$ be a JDM with corresponding vector $\gamma$.
+The fiber $\mathcal{F}_{A_\Delta}(\gamma)$ contains all JDMs with the same degree and curvature frequencies as $J$. \end{proposition} \begin{proof} Let $J$ be a JDM with corresponding vector $\gamma$.
 We consider the fiber